Native Plants

 Yellow Trillium luteum in a woodland garden.

 Woodland Garden Design Recently we were invited to design and build a new woodland garden in upstate NY.
 The picture above shows Yellow Trillium (Trillium luteum) and Woodland Phlox (Phlox divaricata.)
-Landscape design for shade gardens is really enjoyable because the structure is a lot more malleable than full sunspaces.
+One reason landscape design for shade gardens is enjoyable is the malleability of structure compared to full sunspaces.
 And the plants!
-Native woodland
+Certainly, native woodland

 Woodland Garden Design Read More »